Bryan W. Van Norden

 Bryan W. Van Norden (萬百安; born 1962) is an American translator of Chinese philosophical texts and scholar of Chinese and comparative philosophy.
 He has taught for twenty five years at Vassar College, United States, where he is currently the James Monroe Taylor Chair in Philosophy.
-From 2017 to 2020, he was the Kwan Im Thong Hood Cho Temple Professor at Yale-NUS College in Singapore.
+From 2017-2020, he was the Kwan Im Thong Hood Cho Temple Professor at Yale-NUS College in Singapore.

 Biography

 Van Norden's ancestors can be traced back to the 17th century in North America.
-They fought on both the Loyalist and Revolutionary sides in the Revolutionary War and served with both the Union and Confederate armies in the Civil War.
+They fought on both the Loyalist and Revolutionary sides in the American Revolutionary War and served with both the Union and Confederate armies in the American Civil War.
 Van Norden's father was an officer in the Navy in World War II and was a corporate secretary at Kennametal, an industrial tool company.
 In high school, Van Norden's interest in China was stimulated by the Kung-fu craze following the success of Bruce Lee's Enter the Dragon in 1973, and the opening of China to the West after the death of Mao Zedong in 1976.
 He became interested in philosophy while participating in interscholastic debate over the legitimacy of military conscription.
 In college, he studied both philosophy and Chinese language and culture.
 Although his interest in Chinese philosophy was discouraged by both philosophers and Sinologists, he decided to pursue Chinese philosophy in graduate school.

 Among Van Norden's hobbies are poker, and he has played in the World Series of Poker in Las Vegas.